algotrade-research/scalping-strategy/README.md

 \text{Acceleration} = \mathtt{matchedprice}\_t - \mathtt{matchedprice}_{t - momentumlookback}
 $$

 - Defined as the difference between the matched price at time 't' and the matched price at the previous momentum lookback interval.
 Positive acceleration indicates a genuine price reversal.

-- Short Acceleration: Represents acceleration measured over the most recent intervals, verifying immediate past price momentum.
+- **'Short Acceleration'**: Represents acceleration measured over the most recent intervals, verifying immediate past price momentum.

-- VN30 Acceleration: VN30F1M is highly correlated with VN30 data so I also use VN30 data as a confirmation of the reversal signal
+- **'VN30 Acceleration'**: VN30F1M is highly correlated with VN30 data so I also use VN30 data as a confirmation of the reversal signal

 ![VN30F1M](doc/Figure_1.png)

 ![VN30](doc/Figure_2.png)

-- Volume: The current trading volume per minute must exceed the historical average volume (Average Quantity) multiplied by a specified optimization factor (quantity_multiply).
+- **'Volume'**: The current trading volume per minute must exceed the historical average volume **'Average Quantity'** multiplied by a specified optimization factor **'quantity_multiply'**.
 Increased volume combined with price reversal signals supports entering a long position.

-- $$ \frac{Price}{SMA} Ratio $$: The current price relative to its Simple Moving Average (SMA) must be below a threshold (1 - sma_gap), signaling undervaluation.
+- **'Price/SMA Ratio'**: The current price relative to its Simple Moving Average (SMA) must be below a threshold (1 - sma_gap), signaling undervaluation.

-- Relative Strength Index (RSI): An RSI value lower than the threshold (50 - rsi_threshold) indicates an oversold condition, thus reinforcing the long position signal.
+- **'Relative Strength Index (RSI)'**: An RSI value lower than the threshold (50 - rsi_threshold) indicates an oversold condition, thus reinforcing the long position signal.
 An RSI below 20 strongly suggests an oversold market.

 **Since the strategy is quite complex to matched all the signal, just 4 in 6 condition is needed to entry a position**